-6.11.C.7 Quick Stop (Optional Manoeuvre)
+6.11C.7 Quick Stop (Optional Manoeuvre)

-The model flies at least 10 meters straight ahead at a brisk speed.
-This at a height of at least 5 meters and parallel to the judges' line.
-The Quick stop takes place directly above the center of the 12x12m square.
-The quick stop must be at least 2 seconds and must be clearly visible.
-After the stop, a uniform departure of at least 10 meters takes place at the same height of the approach.
+The model flies at least 10 metres straight ahead at a brisk speed.
+This at a height of at least 5 metres and parallel to the judges' line.
+The Quick Stop takes place directly above the centre of the 12x12m square.
+The Quick Stop must be at least 2 seconds and must be clearly visible.
+After the stop, a uniform departure of at least 10 metres takes place at the same height of the approach.

 - 1. The model must not rise or break out sideways during approach and departure - 2.
-The model does not stop in the middle of the 12 meter x 12 meter square - 3.
+The model does not stop in the middle of the 12 metre x 12 metre square - 3.
 The model does not float at least 2 seconds after the visible stop - 4.
-The model tilts to its side or rises away during quick stop - 5.
-The model erupts uncontrollably - 6.
-The figure is not executed between 5 meters - 7.
-The arrival and departure is not at least 5 meters high - 8.
+The model tilts to its side or rises away during quick stop

+- 5. The model erupts uncontrollably - 6.
+The figure is not executed between 5 metres - 7.
+The arrival and departure is not at least 5 metres high - 8.
 Figure was flown as a "hovering figure" and not at a brisk speed

-6.11.C.8 Tail-in Circle (Optional Manoeuvre)
+6.11C.8 Tail-in Circle (Optional Manoeuvre)